Question 3: Did the recipient receive a subsequent HCT since the date of last report?

 - Planned subsequent HCT, per protocol: Additional stem cells are given as defined by the protocol for a subsequent transplant / infusion.
 This transplant is not based upon recovery, disease status, or any other assessment.

 - New malignancy (including PTLD and EBV lymphoma): Additional stem cells are required because the recipient has developed a new malignancy.
-This does not include a transformation or progression of the original malignancy for which the recipient was transplanted (refer to question 52 for more information).
+This does not include a transformation or progression of the original malignancy for which the recipient was transplanted.
 If New malignancy is selected, also complete the New Malignancy, Lymphoproliferative or Myeloproliferative Disorder section of the form.

 - Insufficient chimerism: In the case of a stable, mixed donor chimerism, the infusion of additional cells (usually lymphocytes and not mobilized stem cells) is typically classified as a DCI.
 Verify with the transplant physician that the cells given should be reported as a subsequent transplant and that stable, mixed chimerism is the reason for the transplant.
 However, in the case of declining chimerism – when the percentage of donor cells is sequentially decreasing on several studies, indicating possible impending graft failure – additional stem cells are required.
 Usually the donor chimerism has fallen below 30-50%.

-- Other: If additional stem cells are given for a reason other than the options listed, select Other and complete question 10.
+- Other: If additional stem cells are given for a reason other than the options listed, select Other and specify.

 Report the stem cell source(s) of the recipient’s subsequent HCT.
 All allogeneic sources, and autologous sources with indication other than “graft failure / insufficient hematopoietic recovery”, will require another Pre-TED form to be completed for the subsequent HCT.

-Question 12: Has the recipient received a cellular therapy since the date of last report? (e.g. CAR-T, DCI)
+Question 8: Has the recipient received a cellular therapy since the dat of last report? (e.g., CAR-T, DCI)

 Indicate whether the recipient received a cellular therapy for any reason within the reporting period.
 The most common type of post-HCT cellular therapy would be a donor cellular infusion (DCI) or donor lymphocyte infusion (DLI).
 These infusions are not intended to promote hematopoiesis.
 If the recipient received additional cells due to engraftment issues, or if they received an infusion of unmanipulated CD34+ cellular product (stimulated peripheral blood stem cells, bone marrow, or cord blood), report as a subsequent HCT rather than a cellular therapy.
 For more information on how to distinguish infusion types (example: HCT versus DCI), see “Appendix D.